 - 1. To enforce these rules, the SADC Secretariat shall have a specialized permanent body the Procurement and Grants Appeals Review Committee consisting of an odd number of members (minimum three), entrusted with the review and decision-making on the complaints submitted by the Complainant. - 2.
-The External Tender Committee of SADC Secretariat shall be the Procurement Appeals Review Committee to decide on bidders/applicants complaints adjudicated by the Internal Tender Committee and the Programmes Management Committee. - 3.
-The Finance Sub-committee sitting as Appeals Review Committee shall adjudicate appeals for all procurement handled by the External Tender Committee. - 4.
-The Procurement Appeals Review Committee shall be supported by the Complaints Officer acting as Secretary of the Procurement Appeals Review Committee, with the only role of recording the proceedings, drafting the communications with the involved parties (including the decisions of the Procurement Appeals Review Committee) and be the custodian of the appeal and hearing proceedings records. - 5.
-The members of the Procurement Appeals Review Committee shall sign a Declaration of Impartiality and Confidentiality using the standard template. - 6.
-No member of the Procurement Appeals Review Committee shall be member of the SADC Secretariat or should have been involved in the decision leading to the compliant, prior to the appeal proceeding. - 7.
-In case a member of the Appeals Review Committee become aware at any time during the appeal proceedings, that she/he might be in a conflict of interest situation, shall notify the Chairperson on the circumstances and request the withdrawal from the Appeals Review Committee.
-After analysing the situation, the Chairperson and members of the Appeals Review Committee shall take a decision on the member's withdrawal.
+The External Tender Committee of SADC Secretariat shall be the Procurement and Grants Appeals Review Committee to make recommendation to the Accounting Officer on bidders/applicants complaints against tenders/grants proceedings by the Internal Tender Committee. - 3.
+The Finance Sub-committee sitting as Procurement and Grants Appeals Review Committee in consultation with the Accounting Officer shall adjudicate appeals for all procurement handled by the External Tender Committee. - 4.
+The Procurement and Grants Appeals Review Committee shall be supported by the Procurement Function acting as Secretary of the Procurement and Grants Appeals Review Committee, with the only role of recording the proceedings, drafting the communications with the involved parties (including the decisions of the Procurement and Grants Appeals Review Committee) and be the custodian of the appeal and hearing proceedings records. - 5.
+The members of the Procurement and Grants Appeals Review Committee shall sign a Declaration of Impartiality and Confidentiality using the standard template. - 6.
+No member of the Procurement and Grants Appeals Review Committee shall be member of the SADC Secretariat or should have been involved in the decision leading to the complaint, prior to the appeal proceeding. - 7.
+In case a member of the Procurement and Grants Appeals Review Committee become aware at any time during the appeal proceedings, that she/he might be in a conflict of interest situation, she/he shall notify the Procurement and Grants Appeals Review Committee on the circumstances and request the withdrawal from the Procurement and Grants Appeals Review Committee.
+After analysing the situation, the Chairperson and members of the Procurement and Grants Appeals

+Review Committee shall take a decision on the member's withdrawal.
 Such proceedings shall be recorded in the appeals proceeding records/files.

-- 8. All members of the Appeals Review Committee shall have equal decision rights and the decision shall be settled by consensus. - 9.
-When deliberating, the Appeals Review Committee shall apply the Procurement Principles defined in the SADC Secretariat Policy and Guidelines on Procurement and Grants and its annexes, as well as in the documents issued during the procurement processes/calls for proposals.
+- 8. Decisions by the Procurement and Grants Appeals Review Committee shall be reached by consensus. - 9.
+When deliberating, the Procurement and Grants Appeals Review Committee shall apply the SADC Secretariat Procurement and Grants Policy and Guidelines and their annexes, as well as in the documents issued during the procurement processes/calls for proposals.